JulienLie/Pyttern/README.md

 The `match_files` function takes 4 arguments:
 1. `pattern_file: string` The path to the file describing the pattern
 2. `code_file: string` The path to the python code file
-3. `strict_match: boolean` (optional) When strict_match is set to True, a strict match is performed.
-A strict match requires an exact match between the code file and the pattern file, including code structure and syntax.
-If strict_match is set to False, a "soft" match is performed, which allows for flexibility in code sections using wildcards.
-4. `match_details: boolean` (optional) If match_details is set to True, the function returns a tuple (result, details), where result is a boolean value indicating whether the code matches the pattern.
+3. `match_details: boolean` (optional) If match_details is set to True, the function returns a tuple (result, details), where result is a boolean value indicating whether the code matches the pattern.
 If result is True, details contains the match details.
 If result is False, details contains the error that prevented the match.
+4. `lang: string` (optional) The programming language of the code file.
+Currently, only "python" is supported.
+5. `stop_at_first: boolean` (optional) If stop_at_first is set to True, the function stops at the first match found.
+If set to False, the function continues to search for more matches.

 ## Examples
 ### Wildcard: ``?``